 Petree ended, “We only want taxpayers to pay tax on accurate value.
 We will be happy to discuss the values and if appropriate, make adjustments to our proposed values.”

 For additional comments or questions, please contact Richard Petree at 325-829-0614

 Welcome to Bandera Central Appraisal District!

-The Central Appraisal District of Bandera County is responsible for fairly determining the value of all real and business personal property within Bandera County, Texas.
+The Bandera Central Appraisal District is responsible for fairly determining the value of all real and business personal property within Bandera County, Texas.
 The district appraises property according to the Texas Property Tax Code and the Uniform Standards of Professional Appraisal Practices (USPAP).

 VALUE x Tax Rate = Property Tax

 - Value: the worth of a property determined by the BANCAD

 - Tax Rate: percentage by which the assessed value of a property is multiplied to determine the tax bill.